-Water contains micro-organisms such as bacteria, algae, fungi, viruses and higher organisms.
-The typical dimensions of bacteria are about 1 millimeter.
-Micro organisms can be considered as a colloidal solution and can be removed during pre treatment.
+Water contains microorganisms such as bacteria, algae, fungi, viruses and higher organisms.
+Microorganisms can be considered as a colloidal solution and can be removed during pre treatment.
 However, the difference between micro organisms and inanimate particles is the ability of micro organisms to multiply.
 As a result, they are able to form a ‘slimy layer’ called biofilm under certain favorable conditions.

 Five stages of biofilm development: